-Slips, trips, and falls can lead to a wide range of injuries like sprains, contusions, and lacerations.
-Injuries coming from slips, trips, and falls account for 27.5% of workplace injuries.
+Incidents caused by slips, trips, and falls can lead to various injuries like sprains, contusions, and lacerations.
+Slips, trips, and falls account for 27.5% of workplace injuries.
 These types of injuries generally occur when the floor is wet or when the floor is uneven.
 It can also cause reaction injuries.
-Reaction injuries occur when you prevent yourself from falling but injure another part of your body in the process, like when you trip, and you use your arm to prevent your body from hitting the ground, but you scrape your arm in the process.
+Reaction injuries happen when you prevent yourself from falling but injure another part of your body in the process, like when you trip and use your arm to prevent your body from hitting the ground but scrape your arm in the process.

 Severe Cuts and Lacerations

 Lacerations, or cuts, account for over 11% of workers’ compensation claims.
-These often occur in the food service industry and other industries that require the frequent use of sharp objects.
-Severe cuts and lacerations occur when a worker uses a tool that is kept in poor condition or misuses the tool.
+These often occur in the food service industry and other industries that frequently use sharp objects.
+Severe cuts and lacerations happen when a worker uses a tool that is kept in poor condition or misuses the tool.
 Employees should be advised to keep areas tidy and never leave equipment unattended to decrease the risk of severe cuts and lacerations.
 Additionally, employers should proactively replace or sharpen dull blades and machinery parts.

 Struck by or Against an Object

 These types of injuries occur when something falls on an employee or when an employee falls into something.
-These injuries can occur in any occupational setting.
-In offices and retail stores, things can fall off of high shelves and hit an employee.
-In factories or on construction sites, machinery or tools can fall and strike an employee.
+These injuries can happen in any occupational setting.
+In offices and retail stores, things can fall off high shelves and hit an employee.
+Machines or tools in factories or construction sites can fall and strike an employee.
 An array of injuries can occur by being struck by or against an object.

 Workplace violence is a more recent and devastating addition to this list.
 According to the Bureau of Labor Statistics, 375 workers were killed in shootings on the job in 2012 in the US.
 This number represents all industries in the US.

-Machinery accidents are one of the most dangerous and most common claims for workers’ compensation.
+Machinery accidents are one of workers’ compensation’s most dangerous and common claims.
 These types of accidents occur due to misuse of equipment or faulty machinery.
-These injuries can be extremely dangerous and lead to serious health complications and huge medical cost ramifications.
+These injuries can be hazardous and lead to serious health complications and medical costs.
 To prevent machinery accidents, employers should provide proper training for using equipment and frequently check on the operation of the machine.

-Burns are injuries to tissues caused by heat, chemicals, electricity, steam, sunlight, or radiation.
-Burns are particularly common in the food services industry, but they are also common in industries that frequently use chemicals.
+Burns are tissue injuries caused by heat, chemicals, electricity, steam, sunlight, or radiation.
+These injuries are particularly common in the food services industry but also in industries that frequently use chemicals.
 Burns can also happen internally with smoke inhalation.
-To prevent burn injuries, proper personal protective equipment (PPE) should be worn any time you are handling chemicals or hot materials.
+Proper personal protective equipment (PPE) should be worn when handling chemicals or hot materials to prevent burn injuries.

-One of the greatest issues with workers’ compensation claims is a lack of understanding surrounding the process.
-Work Health Solutions provides Workers Comp Care and Management, which can help employers and employees develop a greater understanding of the workers’ compensation claims process!
+One of the most significant issues with workers’ compensation claims is a lack of understanding surrounding the process.
+Work Health Solutions provides Workers Comp Care and Management, which can help employers and employees better understand the workers’ compensation claims process!